top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_0_assembling_duckiebot_c0.md

 - Having soldered the `C0+wjd` parts.
 The soldering process is explained in [](#soldering-boards-c0).

+- Having prepared the power cable.
+The power cable preparation is explained in [](#power-cable-prep-c0).

 - Time: about ??? minutes.

 TODO: estimate time.